shell909090/influx-proxy/README.md

 ## Tool

-There are two tools for InfluxDB and InfluxDB Proxy:
+There is a tool for InfluxDB and InfluxDB Proxy:

 * [influx-tool](https://github.com/chengshiwen/influx-tool): high performance tool to rebalance, recovery, resync, cleanup and compact. most commands do not require InfluxDB to start
-* [influx-tool-v0.1](https://github.com/chengshiwen/influx-tool-v0.1): export tool to extend the official tool `influx_inspect export`, no longer updated

 ## License